GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

 be `token`, and passing a different header.

-0. First, make sure that you have set the shell variables required for obtaining tokens:
+0. First, make sure that you have set the X_CLIENT_SECRET shell variables required for obtaining tokens:
    ```sh
    export VIEWER_CLIENT_SECRET=<replace with script output>
    export CREATOR_CLIENT_SECRET=<replace with script output>